How to Be OK with Indulging This Thanksgiving

 - Boost the produce.
 Add more vegetables, such as chopped celery and onion, to your stuffing to balance the butter and bread cubes.

 - Alter a staple.
-Sweet potato casserole or canned sweet potatoes topped with marshmallows are a crowd favorite, but you’re better off preparing homemade mashed sweet potatoes instead.
+Sweet potato casserole or canned sweet potatoes topped with marshmallows are a crowd favorite, but you’re better off preparing homemade mashed or roasted sweet potatoes instead.

 - Make berries fresh.
 Canned cranberry sauce may be easy, but so is making your own cranberry sauce or relish from fresh cranberries.
 Plus, you can always reduce the amount of sugar in the recipe.

 - Cut the casserole.
-Top steamed, fresh green beans with slivered almonds versus the popular green bean casserole topped with fried onions.
+Top steamed, fresh green beans with slivered almonds versus the popular green bean casserole topped with fried onions for a healthier version of this popular side dish.

 - Ditch the cream.
 Substitute cream, sour cream or whole with non-fat milk or Greek yogurt to cut some fat without giving up the flavor.